LLMs syntactically adapt their language use to their conversational partner: Discussion

 \section{Discussion}

-Throughout the paper, we have avoided using the words ``alignment'' and ``priming'' for the LLM's adaptation process to steer clear of any connotations about human cognitive processes.
-While we have established that the LLM's syntax becomes increasingly similar to its conversational partner's, this does not necessarily mean that this process is driven by a similar underlying mechanism.
+Throughout the paper, we have avoided using the words ``alignment'' and ``priming'' for the LLMs' adaptation process to steer clear of any connotations about human cognitive processes.
+While we have established that the LLMs' syntax becomes increasingly similar to their conversational partner's, this does not necessarily mean that this process is driven by a similar underlying mechanism.

 An LLM does not maintain an explicit mental model of its interlocutor's language use and does not make conscious decisions on coordinating it with its interlocutor.
-Thus it seems inappropriate, under the notion of alignment sketched in Section~\ref{sec:background}, to explain the LLM's adaptive behavior as alignment.
+Thus it seems inappropriate, under the notion of alignment sketched in Section~\ref{sec:background}, to explain the LLMs' adaptive behavior as alignment.
 At the same time, priming effects in humans are usually assumed to impact their language use only in the short term.
-One conceivable explanation for GPT-4o's ability to perform long-term adaptation is that it conditions the language it produces on the previous conversation (a mechanism that is similar to priming in humans), but has a much larger capacity than humans for remembering the verbatim conversational context.
+One conceivable explanation for GPT-4o's and Llama-3-8B's ability to perform long-term adaptation is that they condition the language they produce on the previous conversation (a mechanism that is similar to priming in humans), but have a much larger capacity than humans for remembering the verbatim conversational context.

-This notion goes in support of our second experiment: A gradual adaptation that appears with increased context length underpins the intuition that LLMs can adapt to longer contexts, and that this increases its influence.
+The findings of our second experiment also support this idea: A gradual adaptation that appears with increased context length underpins the intuition that LLMs can adapt to longer contexts, and that longer context correlates with an increased influence on the production of syntactic structures.
 Different from humans, short-term effects, like those reported in \citet{cai-etal-2024-large}, may therefore be driven by the same principles as long-term adaptation in LLMs.
 A more detailed analysis would be an interesting avenue of future research.